DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/gptr/querying-the-backend.md

 ## Introduction

-In this section, we will discuss how to query the GPTR backend server.
-The GPTR backend server is a Python server that runs the GPTR Python package.
+In this section, we will discuss how to query the repintelai backend server.
+The repintelai backend server is a Python server that runs the repintelai Python package.
 The server listens for WebSocket connections and processes incoming messages to generate reports, streaming back logs and results to the client.

-An example WebSocket client is implemented in the `gptr-webhook.js` file below.
+An example WebSocket client is implemented in the `repintelai-webhook.js` file below.

-This function sends a Webhook Message to the GPTR Python backend running on localhost:8000, but this example can also be modified to query a [GPTR Server hosted on Linux](https://docs.gptr.dev/docs/gpt-researcher/getting-started/linux-deployment).
+This function sends a Webhook Message to the repintelai Python backend running on localhost:8000, but this example can also be modified to query a [repintelai Server hosted on Linux](https://docs.repintelai.dev/docs/RepIntel_AI/getting-started/linux-deployment).

-// gptr-webhook.js
+// repintelai-webhook.js

 ```javascript